icshwi/e3-tools/e3ReleaseTools/README.md

 * If the "released" tag is found, it will end and will do nothing.

 This script is only valid for the evolving Master branch.
 The main goal is to create the MODULE version branch if that branch doesn't exist at all.

 # Assumption

-To run this script on the current "up-to-date" master or existent (module version) branch is the if-and-if-only strong assumption.
+We assume that we run this script on the "up-to-date" master with all "up-to-date" existent branches.